johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Gene-level - immortality is the only goal
 Human Instinct - gut reactions about avoiding death Longevity Movement - rationally fighting against death

-How do you know you're not a brain in a vat?
-Turns outs, you are a brain in a vat!
-Everything you are, think, see, feel is electrical signals.  - Elon Musk

 Work week - Interesting that in period 1870-1940 work week changed several times 12->10->8 hrs per day.
 6->5 days per week.
 No change in standard since.